govcloud/website/content/sitemap/meetup.md

 We ask that you register for our working group and that you at least provide your real full name when signing up.

+Additionally we are always looking for presenters and / or hosts who would like to help organize these meetups.

 * **[Cloud Native @ GoC Meetup](https://www.meetup.com/goc-cloud-native)**

 <address class="mrgn-bttm-lg mrgn-tp-lg">